Search by Provider Name

 AXIS LEARNING CENTER

-AntFarm's Axis Learning Center is a youth education center with academic and youth support services.
-The Learning Center has 13 computers to create and facilitate learning and access to information.
+A youth education center with academic and youth support services.
+13 computers to create, facilitate learning, and access to information.
 Assisting young people with completion of high school, establishment of educational goals, and movement towards college and/or work readiness are core services offered.
 Community members offer support through tutoring, mentoring, community volunteering, job-skills training, supported employment, and assisting young people with problem solving and critical thinking skills.

 39140 Proctor Boulevard